Chrom125/T2TyDNA/README.md

 > IMPORTANT: before running ```pip install .``` follow the correction here listed at [issue13](https://github.com/GillesFischerSorbonne/telofinder/issues/13#issuecomment-2124729333)

-> IMPORTANT: by default telomere length estimates are disabled, you can activate changing the value of tel_len from F to T in the ```./scr/config``` file.
+> IMPORTANT: by default telomere length estimates are disabled, you can activate it by changing the value of tel_len from F to T in the ```./scr/config``` file.

 ### Annotation Step